mohbenaicha/Computer-Vision---Who-s-That-Pokemon/README.md

 3) Natural language processing for topic modelling using language models for detecting patterns in hate speech final project (coming soon);

-The image scraper script is in notebook py and ipynb formats.
+The image scraper script is in script and notebook formats.
 NOTE: To execute script, ensure dependencies (selenium and requests) are installed in the environment on which scraper is run before hand.

 Mini projects include: